Disney Copycat Recipe from the Blue Bayou

 Note: Dairy-Free Substitutions Included

 If there is one item in all of Disneyland that someone should check off their bucket list of Disney foods, this is it.
 I’ve tried multiple versions of this recipe and the outstanding winner for making the perfect Monte Cristo Sandwich in my house is from The Disney Food Blog.
 The perfect combination of sweet and savory, this is dessert for lunch and makes an amazing breakfast splurge.
-Just watch your waistline, it’s not something you’d want to eat every day and still fit into that retro Mickey t-shirt. >.~ So, allow me to invite you into my kitchen, and I’ll share with you how to recreate this amazing soup at home.
-(Note: The recipe for this soup is featured below.)
+Just watch your waistline, it’s not something you’d want to eat every day and still fit into that retro Mickey t-shirt. >.~ So, allow me to invite you into my kitchen, and I’ll share with you how to recreate this amazing treat at home.
+(Note: The recipe for this sandwich is featured below.)

 The shopping list for this recipe is straightforward and won’t require anything you won’t already have at home or be able to find easily in your local grocery store.
 I purchase my cold cuts at Costco (love the deli) and the black forest ham has the perfect flavor for this recipe.
 We are also lactose intolerant in my house, thus you see Lactaid instead of the standard milk that the recipe calls for originally.
 For those of you who have a lactose allergy, this recipe can be altered and still produce delicious results.